Get

 pet owner sleeping with dog on her bed

 As a pet parent, you love snuggle time with your canine pal.
-After all, isn’t this why we got these adorable creatures to begin with?
-When you invite your dog onto your lap or pat the couch beside you for a snuggle, the dog should jump at the chance.
-If the dog hops into your lap or snuggles next to you on the couch, it’s a clear sign that he’s feeling the love and returning it in spades.
+When you invite your dog onto your lap or pat the couch beside you for a snuggle, they usually jump at the chance.
+If your dog hops in your lap or snuggles next to you on the couch, it’s a clear sign that they’re feeling the love and returning it in spades.

 2. Staring